Tuesday, October 25, 2016

 Photo By Bantosh, Wikimedia

 If UNESCO has their way, they might very well take down the sign shown here.
-Instead, they seem intent on putting up a plaque that looks something like the following:
+Instead, they seem intent on putting up a plaque that would look something like the following:

 "On this site about 1935 B.C.E., Melchizedek, King of Salem, blessed Abraham the Hebrew."